 Determine total ownership costs

-After you determine the exact model you want, you can calculate the monthly insurance and fuel expense to figure your total ownership costs.
-You’re then able to shop for the best pre-approved financing deal through a bank or credit union.
-Dealers sometimes offer loan incentives for the model you’re after, as long as you qualify.
-Either way, having your financing secured before you walk into the dealership can make for a simpler, less-stressful process.
+After you determine the exact model you want, you can determine the monthly insurance and fuel expenses to figure your total ownership costs.
+You’re then able to shop for the loan.
+Keep in mind, dealers sometimes offer loan incentives for the model you’re after if you qualify.
+Either way, securing your financing secured before you walk into the dealership can make for a simpler, less-stressful process.